johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

     alt="Dream retro-computing setup" width="100%" >}}

   Left: a Commodore 64 paired with a small 13" colour TV.
-Middle: an Amiga 500 hooked up to the venerable C= 1084 monitor (it's not period-correct if the front panel door is *not* broken off!).
+Middle: an Amiga 500 hooked up to the venerable Commodore 1084 monitor (it's not period-correct if the front panel door is *not* broken off!).
 Right: an IBM PC compatible with a nice 15" Trinitron display.
 This Norwegian dude ([UncleAwesome](https://www.youtube.com/channel/UC_Exbgz-zDrEEEaGZmbfA9Q)) certainly knows how to have a good time!
   ([source](https://www.amigalove.com/viewtopic.php?f=11&t=1593&p=10458&hilit=winter#p10458))